-- High trucks have a longer kingpin thus longer distance to the ground.
+- High trucks have a longer kingpin thus a longer distance to the ground.
 This makes them especially suitable for carving or cruising in the city since you will be able to press down the board further and make sharp turns.
 Bigger wheels are also usually used in this setup.
-If you experience wheel bites, it can be advantageous to can add riser pads.
+If you experience wheel bites, it is preferable to add riser pads.

 Riser pads – adjust the truck height and avoid wheel bites

-Riser pads are not a neccesary part of the truck but can be bought if needed.
+Riser pads are not a necessary part of the truck but can be bought if needed.
 They are available in different designs and colours and are usually a pretty cheap accessory.

 Since your trucks most likely last longer than the deck and wheels of your skateboard, it will pay off spending a bit extra on buying trucks from known brands instead of saving money on no-name budget trucks.
 The quality is typically better and they will serve you for a longer time.
 At the same time, they are more flexible making it easier for you to control your skateboard.
 You will also be more able to customise your setup to your skateboarding style.